influxdata/docs-v2/content/v2.0/query-data/guides/sql.md

 ```

 {{% note %}}
-Update the `filepath` variable to match the path of your to your downloaded sample data CSV.
+Update the `filepath` variable to the path of the downloaded CSV sample data.
 {{% /note %}}

 Query the table to ensure the data was imported correctly: